 Skip advert

 Advertisement - Article continues below

 The rear passenger compartment is fitted out like a Venetian drawing room from the 1700s and features a crimson brocade throne for the papal posterior.
-Not that the throne has been graced much by His Grace, as even by the standards of the time the decorous Citroen was considered ostentatious and too lavish for a man of the church.
+Not that the throne has been graced much by His Grace, because even by the standards of the time, the Citroen was considered ostentatious and too lavish for a man of the church.
 It sits in the Carriage Pavilion at the Vatican museum, on show to the public, with just 192km recorded on the odometer.

+Skip advert